halogen487/visualiser/doc/NEA Project Design.md

-# NEA Project Design (Draft)
+# NEA Project Design

 <address>
 Jacob Halleron<br>The Sandon School
 </address>

 ## Summary

 As stated in the analysis document, the project will be a dynamic website with a client-server model.
 On the server, there’ll be a NodeJS app running the Express framework which will allow it to handle HTTP requests asynchronously.
 On instance of a request, the server will process it, and construct a webpage containing the relevant content.
 The client side is a traditional setup written in HTML, CSS and JavaScript.
 In essence, the browser will render a document with a diagram and the JS runtime will simultaneously continuously edit parts of the page if the correct buttons are selected.

 In the “Proposed Solution” section of the analysis document, I’ve split the development of the project into six stages and loosely modelled this document around them.
 Some sections are much more complex and longer to plan than others, so they will have more documentation.
+Note that some parts of the project are partially designed but not in the project, I decided to trim down the project halfway through.
+Anything involving a tree or a graph was not properly implemented and exists in the `treejunk.js` or `graphjunk.js` files.

 External technologies I'll use: